Keep reading for some fun Harvest Party activities for preschool, pre-k, and kindergarten. These activities are sure to be a hit with your little one!

 - Glue the Shape Cow to green construction paper.

 - Color the Shape Cow with black and pink crayons.

 - Then have your little one tell you a story about their Shape Cow!
 Encourage them to use their imagination to tell a creative story about their craft (They could even add a shirt to their cow, just like the cows in the story!)

-The last of our Harvest Party activities is a FREEBIE for you!
-These Fall Number Mats go along perfectly with this counting story and cover numbers 1-10.
+The last of our Harvest Party activities are these FREE Fall Number Mats that go along perfectly with this counting story and cover numbers 1-10.

-Each mat has the numeral on it, the number word (in a traceable font so little ones can practice writing the number word), and pictures to go along with the number.
+Each mat has the numeral on it, the number word (in a traceable font so your little one can practice writing the number word), and pictures to go along with the number.
 They also have a ten frame filled in to represent the number on the card.

 You can have your little one do SO many things with these cards!
 Trace the number words, use play dough to make the numbers, use counters (like pom poms or mini erasers) to count the numbers in the ten frame, and more!